‘Jumanji’ Succeeds at Box Office

 “Star Wars: The Last Jedi” (Disney) was the No. 1 movie at North American theaters, as expected, collecting an estimated $68.5 million between Friday and Sunday, for a two-week domestic total of $365.1 million, according to comScore, which compiles box office data.
 Disney projected that “The Last Jedi” would take in an additional $32.2 million on Christmas Day, one of the busiest moviegoing moments of the year.

-Disney said Sunday that “The Last Jedi” has taken in roughly $380 million overseas.
+Disney said Sunday that “The Last Jedi” has taken in roughly $380 million in overseas release.
 The movie will be released Jan.
 5 in China, the world’s second-biggest theatrical market behind North America.

 For the weekend in the United States and Canada, the second most-attended film was “Jumanji: Welcome to the Jungle” (Sony), a sequel to the 1995 movie starring Robin Williams.
 Featuring Dwayne Johnson and Kevin Hart, “Welcome to the Jungle” collected an estimated $34 million, for a total since arriving Wednesday of $50.6 million.